-In assessing whether Mr. Speiller achieved his financial measures, the Compensation Committee noted the Company's strong financial results in fiscal year 2013 and that the Company significantly overachieved the targets indicated for Mr. Speiller to receive at least 100% of target award for revenue, earnings per share and EBITDA.
+In assessing whether Mr. Speiller achieved his financial measures, the Compensation Committee noted the Company's strong financial results in fiscal year 2014 and that the Company significantly overachieved the targets indicated for Mr. Speiller to receive at least 200% of target award for revenue, earnings per share and EBITDA.

-The five non-financial measures for Mr. Speiller included hedging currency exposures, implementing certain tax strategies, strengthening U.S. GAAP reporting in the U.K segment, assisting with the transition to our new CFO and achieving Sarbanes-Oxley compliance with respect to the Daniels acquisition.
-The Compensation Committee noted that Mr. Speiller had achieved the performance indicated for him to receive at least 100% of target award for all objectives other than the transition to our new CFO because the hiring of our new CFO occurred after the end of the fiscal year.
-In particular they noted Mr. Speiller's leadership role in the achievement of Sarbanes-Oxley compliance with respect to the Daniels acquisition and the implementation of certain tax strategies.
+The four non-financial measures for Mr. Speiller included closing and liquidating the Grains Noirs business, implementation of an enhanced tax structure in the U.K. operating segment, identifying and implementing improvements in treasury management and achieving Sarbanes-Oxley compliance with respect to the acquisitions completed in fiscal year 2013.
+The Compensation Committee noted the ability of Mr. Speiller to achieve certain of his targets, despite retiring from his position of Senior Vice President, Finance and Chief Accounting Officer at the end of the third quarter of the fiscal year.
+In particular they noted Mr. Speiller's leadership role in the sale of the Grains Noirs business and the achievement of Sarbanes-Oxley compliance with respect to the fiscal year 2013 acquisitions.